The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

 Lots of additional study materials including past exams appear on the Resources page.

-Your course grade is computed using a point system with a total of 300 points.
+Your course grade is computed using a point system with a total of 300 points, broken down as follows:

 Each letter grade for the course corresponds to a range of scores: